 Whether they are of Irish descent or not countless people around the world celebrate St. Patrick’s Day.
 Even if your senior loved one has been diagnosed with dementia he or she can participate in some modified activities that can benefit his or her mind and help alleviate boredom, stress, and isolation.

 Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality home care.
-Sonoma County families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.
+Santa Rosa families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.

 Here are some simple yet fun activities seniors with dementia can do on St. Patrick’s Day

 To celebrate the holiday, you and your loved one can search for famous Celtic instruments, dance moves, and songs online.
 Turn the house into an Irish dance off and sing-a-long where everyone dances to their favorite music and instruments and sings popular Irish songs.
 Do not ask your loved one if he or she remembers a dance move or song.
 Just start singing and dancing, letting him or her jump in at any time.
 Musical expression is a great way for your loved one to remember past events and people.